Admission Requirements for High School Students

 Whether you attend a traditional public high school or you are a home-schooled student, we evaluate your admission application based on a range of criteria, including:

-- Standardized test scores (ACT or SAT are most common).
+- Scores on standardized test scores (ACT or SAT are most common).

 - Recommendations from counselors, teachers, or others that can attest to your academic ability.

 - Other factors, including extracurricular activities, community involvement, and life circumstances.

 Although each student we admit is unique, we generally want to see that you have completed a serious, college-preparatory course of study in high school.

 Most admitted have satisfactorily completed or are on track to complete:

 - Eight (8) credits in composition and literature.

 - Two (2) credits in a foreign language (not required, but recommended).